1. Who owns this tree?

 14. Can I get wood chips delivered?

-We don't dump chips on private property for liability reasons.
-We have chip piles located around the city that are accessible.
-The location are: Petersen Barn Community Center, 16th and Jefferson Alley by the Lane County Fairgrounds, Alton Baker Community Garden.
+We don’t dump chips on private property for liability reasons.
+We have chip piles located at City-managed community gardens that are accessible to the public.

 15. Do trees need irrigation?